-Whether you’re completely sober or blind drunk (yes it does happen) when you get a tattoo, there are a number of things to really take into account before actually getting one.
+Whether you’re completely sober or completely blind drunk (yes it does happen) when you get a tattoo, there are a number of things to really take into account before actually getting inked.

 This ink is going to be on your body for the rest of your life unless you decide that you would like it removed later on down the line, which will cost A LOT more than it did to have it done in the first place.

 Ok, here are some tips to point you in the right direction:

 If the shop isn’t clean … get out.
 Hygiene is the most important part of getting a tattoo, even if you’re really pleased with your new tattoo, you don’t want a nasty infection to come free with it!

 Tattooists operating out of kitchens, bathrooms and basements should be avoided!

 Check out this Wikipedia link to find out about tattoo health risks.